 - Consistent on-time payment history (Factor 1) partially offsets a weaker credit profile by demonstrating actual behavior over time.

-- Servicing records that document borrower communications, any modification requests, and resolution outcomes provide buyers with a behavioral profile beyond the credit snapshot.
+- Servicing records that document borrower communications, modification requests, and resolution outcomes provide buyers with a behavioral profile beyond the credit snapshot.

 3. Loan-to-Value Ratio and Collateral Equity